Skip to main contentIBM Design Language

 Style

-The stylistic conventions of IBM’s pictograms deliver meaningful metaphor through simple line art.
+The stylistic conventions of IBM’s pictograms deliver meaningful metaphors through simple line art.
 Each symbol is intentionally designed to harmoniously pair with IBM Plex®.
 The juxtaposition of smooth curves and sharp angles is central to IBM Design.
+Pictograms follow the same principles as UI icons: they feature rounded exteriors with 90° interior angles, and often include slab-like qualities with square stroke caps.
+Rounded caps may be used when they better represent clear metaphors or familiar objects.

 Strokes